 Advantages and disadvantages of recursion

-advantages:
+The advantages are as follows:

 Recursive solutions are often more elegant and easier to understand than their iterative counterparts, especially for problems that have a natural recursive structure (e.g., tree traversals).

 Recursive functions can reduce the amount of code needed to solve a problem by eliminating the need for loop constructs.